 Over the years, under the umbrella of the five international facets—Services to Youth, The Arts, National Trends and Services, International Trends and Services and Health and Human Services—the chapter has donated educational supplies and finances to schools in South Africa, fostered cross-cultural communication by hosting local international students at luncheons, instituted a tutorial and checkers program (homework for 1 hour, checkers for 1 hour) which aided students in developing their math skills, established mentoring and support initiatives with Serviam Academy, Girls Inc. the Wilmington Senior Center GrandFamilies Program, and partners with Kappa Alpha Psi Fraternity, Inc. to mentor high school males in The Achievers Program.
 The programs are implemented through strategies such as public information and education, economic development, and public policy campaigns.

-Today, the chapter boasts a membership of approximately 40 women under the dynamic leadership of Dr. Joan Coker and has been a leader in the education of and the fight against the spread of COVID-19.
-During this very critical time, the chapter has partnered with ChristianaCare to provide scholarships to HBCU Week and created the Dream, Believe, Achieve Scholarship, co-hosted a She Leads EmpowHER series event with the Dover (DE) Chapter of The Links, Incorporated—a meet and greet with members of the Delaware Assembly, hosted a Know Before You Go Webinar for voters, held Real Talk Vaccine Webinars, led vaccination initiatives, donated $10,000 to Delaware State University, held food drives with the National Coalition of 100 Black Women, Inc., Omega Psi Phi Fraternity, Inc., and Congresswoman Lisa Blunt Rochester, continued its work with The Achievers Program and developed a mentoring program with the Teen Warehouse.
+Today, the chapter boasts a membership of approximately 40 women under the dynamic leadership of Janet Y. Bivins, Esquire.
+During COVID-19, a very critical time, the chapter partnered with ChristianaCare to provide scholarships to HBCU Week and created the Dream, Believe, Achieve Scholarship, co-hosted a She Leads EmpowHER series event with the Dover (DE) Chapter of The Links, Incorporated—a meet and greet with members of the Delaware Assembly, hosted a Know Before You Go Webinar for voters, held Real Talk Vaccine Webinars, led vaccination initiatives, donated $10,000 to Delaware State University, held food drives with the National Coalition of 100 Black Women, Inc., Omega Psi Phi Fraternity, Inc., and Congresswoman Lisa Blunt Rochester, continued its work with The Achievers Program and developed a mentoring program with the Teen Warehouse.
 This diverse group of talented women continues their legacy of service by providing transformational programming for the community in which we serve.